 Description

-Revetments to moat, c.1760.
-Each section is about 50m long.
-Red brick.
-On the north, east, and west arms, the walling rises about 0.5m above water level with a sawtooth band beneath a gabled coping.
-(Part of the east arm has lm high walling).
-On the south side the wall rises to about 2.5m above water level and has semi-circular brick on edge copings.
-At each corner is an obelisk surmounting a square pier.
-At the centre of the south side is a bridge in cast iron, added by John Nash (in the Gothick manner) c.1800.
-Octagonal brick piers rise from the moat to carry the main span.
-The elliptical arch beneath the bridge has open arched infill to the spandrels, and the sides of the platform have a quatrefoil frieze.
-Open arcaded balustrading.
-A short span connects the bridge to the south bank, but the drawbridge is the only link with the main gatehouse 2m to the north.
-A second near-identical bridge spans the east arm of the moat near the north end; its terminal piers on the east bank are octagonal and also by Nash.
+At each corner of the revetment, there is an obelisk atop a square pier.
+In the center of the south side, there is a bridge made of cast iron, designed by John Nash in the Gothick style around 1800.
+The bridge features octagonal brick piers that rise from the moat to support the main span.
+The elliptical arch beneath the bridge has open arched infill in the spandrels, and the sides of the platform are adorned with a quatrefoil frieze and open arcaded balustrading.
+A short span connects the bridge to the south bank, while the drawbridge serves as the only link to the main gatehouse located 2 meters to the north.
+A second nearly identical bridge spans the east arm of the moat near the north end, with its terminal piers on the east bank also being octagonal and designed by Nash.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.